theelderemo/theelderemo/readme.md

 As a **U.S. Army veteran** with a **Top Secret clearance**, I’ve lived inside secure networks like SIPRnet, balancing discipline and improvisation while working in environments where “oops” isn’t an option.
 These days, I split my focus between safeguarding systems, building tools, and helping other veterans land their shot in the cyber world.

-Currently a **Director on the Board of VetSec** (a nonprofit helping veterans transition into cybersecurity), I’m as committed to community as I am to code.
+Former **Director on the Board of VetSec** (a nonprofit helping veterans transition into cybersecurity).

+Currently in school for Cybersecurity with a focus in Project Management.

 ---

-## ⚡ Current Projects
+## ⚡ Current Experiments

 ### **Project AURA (Autonomous Recursive Unifying Architecture)**
 A thought expirement turned into me trying my hand at the future of AI.
 Not content with “smart assistants,” AURA is about the conditions for **Artificial Sentience (AS)**, a system with *its own subjective experience* and evolving sense of self.
-- Goal: less chatbot, more digital organism.
+- An open-source exploration of **Artificial Sentience (AS)**.
+- Not “AI assistant.”
+Not “machine learning.”
+- A system with *subjective experience, intrinsic drive, and evolving identity*.
 *“Why build tools when you can build beings?”*

 ---